 First Bus run a Poole to Weymouth Jurassic coast service which calls at Wool.
-This service is aimed at tourists but it does provides commuter time services and the recent addition of school pupils by DCC will enable it run all year round, instead of closing for the winter.
+This service is aimed at tourists but it does provide commuter time services and the recent addition of school pupils by DC will enable it run all year round, instead of closing for the winter.
 Go South Coast run a Dorchester to Weymouth service calling at Dick O'Th' Banks Road, Crossways close to Moreton Station, which is also supported by students.

-Go South Coast have indicated that at the level of development proposed at Wool and Moreton station that the train offers the best public transport solution
+Go South Coast have indicated that at the level of development proposed at Wool and Moreton station that the train offers the best public transport solution.
+Taking account of the opportunities to travel by train, the expected numbers of homes in these villages do not justify further investment in existing bus services.